alexnederlof/dsmr2mqtt/README.md

 ## DSMRv5 Parser

-For parsing the data telegrams I use a modified version of the `dsmr5` crate, you can view its source [here](https://github.com/NULLx76/dsmr5)
+For parsing the data telegrams I use a modified version of the `dsmr5` crate, you can view its source [here](https://github.com/NULLx76/dsmr5).

 # Config

-The following variables can be configured
+The following environment variables can be configured:

 | name        | meaning                                      | default        |
 | ----------- | -------------------------------------------- | -------------- |